MWRA's Drinking Water Test Results

 All 14 sampling rounds over the past seven years have been below the EPA standard.
 Results for the 450 samples taken in September 2010 are shown in the table.
 9 out of 10 houses were below 7.03 ppb, which is below the Action Level of 15 ppb.
 Some individual communities had more than one home test above the Action Level for lead.
 If you live in one of these communities, your community's letter will provide you with more information.

 What can I do to reduce exposure to lead in drinking water?

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 MWRA is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 If your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.

-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline at 1-800-426-4791or at www.epa.gov/safewater/lead.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline at 1-800-426-4791 or www.epa.gov/safewater/lead.